samuelim01/tp/docs/UserGuide.md

 **Note:**

 * The filter command will only return vendors that match all the input values across different parameters.
-* The following parameters are filtered via a case-insensitive partial match (i.e. `vendor filter n/john` returns `john` and `johnathan`).
+* The following parameters are filtered via a case-insensitive partial match (i.e. `vendor filter n/john` returns `john` and `johnathan`):
     * `NAME`
     * `PHONE`
     * `EMAIL`
     * `ADDRESS`
-* The following parameters are filtered via a case-insensitive exact match (i.e. a vendor with the tag `djay` would not be a valid result for the input `t/dj`).
+* The following parameters are filtered via a case-insensitive exact match (i.e. a vendor with the tag `djay` would not be a valid result for the input `t/dj`):
     * `TAG`

 </box>